-- 12. Missed exam Policy: A missed exam will be recorded as a grade of zero.
-We will follow the university rules regarding missed final exams (see http://registrar.fsu.edu/bulletin/undergraduate/information/academic_regulations/), for all the exams, including the final exam. - 13.
+- 10. Missed exam Policy: If you miss an exam with a justified emergency, we will take the average of the other exams/quizzes as the grade of your missed one. - 11.
 Grade of 'I' Policy: The grade of 'I' will be assigned only under the following exceptional circumstances: - The final exam is missed with an accepted excuse for the absence.
 In this case, the final exam must be made up during the first two weeks of the following semester. - Due to an extended illness or other extraordinary circumstance, with appropriate documentation, the student is unable to participate in class for an extended period.
-In this case, arrangements must be made to make up the missed portion of the course prior to the end of the next semester. - 14.
+In this case, arrangements must be made to make up the missed portion of the course prior to the end of the next semester. - 12.
 Academic Honor Policy: The Florida State University Academic Honor Policy outlines the Universitys expectations for the integrity of students academic work, the procedures for resolving alleged violations of those expectations, and the rights and responsibilities of students and faculty members throughout the process.
 Students are responsible for reading the Academic Honor Policy and for living up to their pledge to . . . be honest and truthful and . . . [to] strive for personal and institutional integrity at Florida State University.
 (Florida State University Academic Honor Policy, found at http://fda.fsu.edu/Academics/Academic-Honor-Policy.).
 For this class in particular: - Every student must write his/her own code and homework.
 Showing your code or homework to members of other teams, giving it to them, or making it accessible to them (e.g., by making the files world-readable) is academic dishonesty.
 You are responsible for ensuring that your code/documentation/results and homeworks are adequately protected and not accessible to others.
 Change permissions of your working directory to 0700 (chmod 0700 {directory}). - Consulting code from a textbook, or from the Internet, in order to understand specific aspects of your assignment is fine.
 However, copying entire code or large parts of such code will be considered academic dishonesty.
 If you borrow small parts of code from these sources, you must acknowledge this in your submission and additionally you must clearly understand and be able to explain how the code works.